Self-Publishing Tips

 Book Research

 Odd questions are going to arise as you are writing your novel.
-I advise creating a folder called “Book Research” and add to it the best resources you find.
+I advise creating a folder called “Book Research” and adding to it the best resources you find.
 You’ll probably need them again.

-Some of my most used sites:
+Some of my most used sites for naming characters:

-The Social Security List of BabyNames by Year and Surnames By Country ofOrigin and Baby Names.
+The Social Security List of Baby Names and Surnames By Country of Origin and Baby Names.

 Here is a cheat sheet for gesture descriptions.
 (Trust me; you’ll get sick of writing, “She paced the sidewalk.”
 My characters tend to pace a lot.
 And sometimes they shrug.)